Digital Learning Cornwall

 * Strategies for organising and running internal staff communications; management of documents and workflow processes.
 Particular emphasis on use of Microsoft 365 / Teams / SharePoint.

-* Guidance on procurement and setup of equipment including back-to-school circumstances; distributing devices to children; utilising single sign-on technologies; specific and informed hardware choices.
+* Guidance on procurement and setup of equipment; planning provision for devices in-school; advising on single sign-on principles and workflows; necessarily opinionated hardware and software choices.